Human Sciences Staff Profile of the Month

 "She has a very important role and is the first face you see with you walk through our doors.
 She has gained much respect from our students and their families.
 She has even been called their second mom.
 Her expectations for the students are very high, but at the same time she is very encouraging and is their biggest cheerleader when they need it the most."

-Karen is responsible for handling all aspects for major events, managing them down to the very last detail.
+Karen is responsible for handling all aspects of major events, managing them down to the very last detail.
 Vincent says that Karen is a great example of what the College of Human Sciences represents.

 "The College of Human Sciences is all about enhancing and improving the human condition.
 She embodies that vision every day at the Center.
 She continuously reaches out to students; challenging them, encouraging them to embrace change and growth."